Lines

 Barrow-in-Furness – Carlisle via The Lake District

-Explore the hidden face of Cumbria passing the spectacular Lake District fells, quaint villages, rural countryside and stunning coastline.
+Uncover one of Cumbria's hidden gems as you journey along the Cumbrian Coast Line, passing spectacular Lake District fells, quaint villages, rural countryside and stunning coastline.

 Keep up to date